-- Freephone numbers often tend to look more simple than geographic numbers, making them easier to remember.
-You can even choose vanity numbers if that suits your type of business, where the numbers spell out to a term relating to your business (1-800-Flowers)
+- These numbers often look simpler than geographic numbers, and easier to remember.
+You can even choose vanity numbers, where the numbers spell out to a term relating to your business (1-800-Flowers)

-- Using a number that’s free to call, increases customer satisfaction (and therefore also your Customer Experience metrics such as NPS, CSAT, and CES).
+- Using a number that’s free to call, increases customer satisfaction.
+And this could influence Customer Experience metrics such as NPS, CSAT, and CES.
 If (potential) customers need help, they usually don’t want to pay for it.
 Especially if they’ve already bought your product.

-- Customers prefer calling freephone numbers to other types of numbers so if it’s about making sales; this can help outsmart a competitor who uses a number other than toll-free
+- Customers prefer calling freephone numbers to other types of numbers.
+So if conversion is important; this can help outsmart a competitor who uses a number other than toll-free

 - Freephone numbers are easy to set up and easy to port (in case of moving offices but also if you want to switch service providers)

 - Calls can be delivered anywhere (both national and international) and on any kind of infrastructure

 - They can be supported by all kinds of additional services such as IVR’s, complex routing (both national and international), peak-time overflow and extensive call statistics